 On average, listings lease in the $60's per square foot per year.
-The Chelsea submarket is seeing a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 2% decline in rent.
+The Chelsea region is going through a decline in rates.
+In the last 3 months, the median rate fell $3 per sqft per year.
+That's a 4% decrease in rent.

-Compared to the rest of the New York City market, the Chelsea submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the New York City market, the Chelsea region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 220 listings have been posted online, so you'll want to check back regularly for new listings.
-About 6% of the available space in the Chelsea are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 272 listings have been made available, so you'll want to check back regularly for new listings.
+About 6% of the office spaces in the Chelsea are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,640 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are around 11 floors.
-Most buildings in this market were built in 1914 and are Class B.
+Even though the median size is 2,540 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are approximately 11 stories.
+Most buildings in this area were built in 1914 and are Class B.